Role of interaction anisotropy in polymer cononsolvency: insights from the Flory-Huggins-Potts framework: Introduction

-Multiple mechanisms of polymer cononsolvency have been reported on the basis of various theoretical and computational analyses.
-The preferential polymer-cosolvent adsorption mechanism suggests that the cosolvent, on trace addition, selectively solvates the polymer or facilitates formation of ``enthalpic bridges'' between otherwise distals parts of a polymer chain.\cite{R:2015_Mukherji_Co} These interactions can then trigger phase separation or single-chain collapse.\cite{R:1985_Tanaka_polymer,R:1982_Tanaka_Collapse,R:2008_Tanaka_Temperature,R:2011_Tanaka_Preferential,R:2019_Dalgicdir_Improved,R:2019_Perez-Ramirez_P,R:2017_Budkov_Flory,R:2018_Budkov_Models,R:2017_Budkov_Statistical} Effects akin to preferential adsorption can also be realized based purely on entropic factors, such as size asymmetry between solvent and cosolvent leading to effective depletion interactions.\cite{R:2019_Bharadwaj_Does} In another scenario, the cosolvent is envisioned to act like a surfactant, such that polymer contraction allows the cosolvent to interact favorably with both solvent and polymer.\cite{R:2020_Bharadwaj_cosolvent} Another manifestation arises when solvent-cosolvent interactions are substantially more favorable than interactions with the polymer, such that the polymer sacrifices its entropy to encourage solvent-cosolvent mixing.\cite{R:2016_Jia_Re,R:2017_Jia_Concentration,R:2019_Zuo_Water/Cosolvent,R:2015_Dudowicz_Theory,R:2017_Wang_Preferential,R:2019_Bharadwaj_Does} The concept of geometric frustration has also been used to explain cononsolvency, proposing that competition between cosolvent and solvent with polymer destabilizes the polymer solvation environment.\cite{R:2016_Pica_alternative,R:2017_Dalgicdir_Computational} Overall, this literature highlights polymer cononsolvency as a complex phenomenon with various enthalpic and entropic factors informing distinct mechanistic views.
+Multiple mechanisms of polymer cononsolvency have been proposed on the basis of theoretical, computational, and experimental analyses.
+The preferential mixing mechanism attributes polymer collapse to favorable solvent–cosolvent interactions, where the polymer sacrifices conformational entropy to promote solvent–cosolvent mixing.\cite{R:2016_Jia_Re,R:2017_Jia_Concentration,R:2019_Zuo_Water/Cosolvent,R:2015_Dudowicz_Theory,R:2017_Wang_Preferential,R:2019_Bharadwaj_Does} The seminal experimental study by Schild et al.\cite{R:1991_Schild_Cononsolvency} demonstrated, however, that perturbing water–methanol interactions (\(\chi_{12}\)) is insufficient to predict cononsolvency of PNIPAM (poly(N-isopropylacrylamide)) in a methanol–water solution.
+An alternative mechanism involves preferential polymer–cosolvent adsorption, where trace amounts of cosolvent selectively solvate the polymer and form “enthalpic bridges’’ between distal chain segments.\cite{R:2015_Mukherji_Co} These interactions can trigger phase separation or single-chain collapse.\cite{R:1985_Tanaka_polymer,R:1982_Tanaka_Collapse,R:2008_Tanaka_Temperature,R:2011_Tanaka_Preferential,R:2019_Dalgicdir_Improved,R:2019_Perez-Ramirez_P,R:2017_Budkov_Flory,R:2018_Budkov_Models,R:2017_Budkov_Statistical} Effects akin to preferential adsorption can also arise from entropic factors, such as size asymmetry between solvent and cosolvent leading to effective depletion interactions.\cite{R:2019_Bharadwaj_Does} In another scenario, the cosolvent can act like a surfactant, such that polymer contraction allows the cosolvent to interact favorably with both solvent and polymer.\cite{R:2020_Bharadwaj_cosolvent} The concept of geometric frustration has also been used to explain cononsolvency, proposing that competition between cosolvent and solvent for polymer solvation destabilizes the local environment.\cite{R:2016_Pica_alternative,R:2017_Dalgicdir_Computational} Overall, these studies highlight polymer cononsolvency as a phenomenon with various competing physicochemical interactions.